MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 6. You can also use the preceding steps to upload the image to a storage account on the user portal (by signing in as the user) and create a VM directly from it.
 In this case, it will be a custom VHD that is not available through the marketplace.
 You will also not need to follow step 3.

-## Step 3, Option 1: Add the VM Image as an Azure Stack Hub operator using the portal
+## Step 3, Option 1: Add using the portal

+Add the VM Image as an Azure Stack Hub operator using the portal.

 1. Sign in to Azure Stack Hub as operator.
 In the menu, select **All services** > **Compute** under **VM Images** > **Add**.